Life Insurance Corporation

-Life Insurance Corporation of India (LIC) is an Indian central public sector undertaking under the ownership of Ministry of Finance, Government of India.
-It is headquartered in Mumbai.
-It is India's largest government-owned-life insurer as well as the largest government-owned-institutional investor with total assets under management worth ₹54.52 lakh crore as of May 2022.
+The Life Insurance Corporation of India (LIC) is an Indian public sector life insurance company headquartered in Mumbai.
+It is India's largest insurance company and its largest institutional investor with total assets under management worth ₹54.52 lakh crore as of March 2025.
 It is under the ownership of Government of India and administrative control of the Ministry of Finance.

-The Life Insurance Corporation of India was established on 1 September 1956, when the Parliament of India passed the Life Insurance of India Act, nationalizing the insurance industry in India.
-Over 245 insurance companies and provident societies were merged together.
+The Life Insurance Corporation of India was established on 1 September 1956, when the Parliament of India passed the Life Insurance of India Act, nationalising the insurance industry in India.
+Over 245 insurance companies and provident societies were merged.